nhoening/StoSim/doc/index.rst

 Welcome to StoSim's documentation!
 ====================================

-StoSim is a light-weight framework for parameterised simulations.
+StoSim is a light-weight framework for parameterised stochastic simulations.
 The researcher provides the simulation code (written in the programming language of his/her choice), but StoSim takes over a lot of tedious work from there on.
 StoSim can

   * create all necessary computation jobs (from lists of parameter settings)